Skip to main content

 Dr. Shariff completed her medical school in India from Deccan College of Medical Sciences, Internal Medicine training from East Carolina University’s Brody School of Medicine and fellowship in Endocrinology from Duke University School of Medicine.
 Her clinical work and research is focused on high value care for endocrine disease in cancer patients.

-She also chairs the Oncoendocrinology Special Interest Group (SIG) with the Endocrine Society and influences global networking, clinical practice and education in the field of Oncoendocrinology.
+She was the founding chair the Oncoendocrinology Special Interest Group (SIG) at the Endocrine Society and influences global networking, clinical practice and education in the field of Oncoendocrinology.
 At Duke, Dr. Shariff's work includes developing interdisciplinary partnerships, creating the clinical infrastructure and framework needed for AI assisted clinical decision making to improve access and coordinated care for patients with cancer therapy related toxicities.
-She also hosts and produces the podcast series Checkpoint NOW that emphasizes shared decision making between oncologists and subspecialists
+She also hosts and produces the podcast series Checkpoint NOW that emphasizes shared decision making between oncologists and subspecialists.

 Current Appointments & Affiliations